seth-c-stenzel/Pyenv-Virtualenv-for-Windows-Sorta-ish/README.md

 If you have an issue with the script, I'll try and help, but with a day job and 6 kids, my responses may be slow.

 # To the Pyenv folks...
 Hey I wish I had time to do a real pull request and learn pyenv's structure, but I just don't have time, and threw this together.
-If it is at all usefule please take it and make it something offically supported.
+If it is at all useful please take it and make it something offically supported.
 As an aside, I think this is also how creating envs should work on the nix and mac versions :)